 We started at 6:30 am from Dhading Bus Park near Maccha Pokhari and stopped at mid-day for lunch near Kali Daha.
 On offer was a vegetarian dal bhat set for USD 1 and, for meat lovers, dal bhat with meat for USD 2.
 We reached Arukhet at 2:30 pm and waited for the local bus to Soti Khola, where we stayed in ABC Guest House.

-I was wonder what is the correct elevation of Maccha Khola?
+I was wondering what is the correct elevation of Maccha Khola.
 I saw two different signboards.
 At Diamir a sign displayed 900 meters and at Aktivferien a sign displayed 830 meters.
 I checked the elevation of Maccha Khola with my device, 870 meters!
-So on average the elevation of Maccha Khola is 866.66 meters above sea level.
+So on average, the elevation of Maccha Khola is 866.66 meters above sea level.
 I also discovered different versions of the trek map give different elevations of the places along the trail.
 Check Manaslu trek map.

-The next day we got lucky?
-An old lady sold us a chicken at USD 15.
+The next day we got lucky.
+An old lady sold us a chicken for USD 15.
 We brought the chicken to Philim and cooked it in Chisapani for lunch.
-At Deng there are only two teahouses so we stayed in Windy Valley Lodge run by Chandra Gurung, who also runs the Larke Rest House in Dharmasala.
-Nino, Karyn and I suffered from diarrhea in Deng!
+At Deng there are only two teahouses, so we stayed in Windy Valley Lodge, run by Chandra Gurung, who also runs the Larke Rest House in Dharmasala.
+Nino, Karyn, and I suffered from diarrhea in Deng!
 Must have been that cheap chicken they said, but I thought it was the pumpkin pie.
-Actually Nino ordered pumpkin pie for dessert, which was big enough to share among all of us.
+Actually, Nino ordered pumpkin pie for dessert, which was big enough to share among all of us.
 Nino bought additional toilet paper for USD 1.5 in Deng!
 Good man!
 I was wearing sandals and carrying heavy Scarpa boots in my backpack.
-After, I started suffering from stomach problem I decided to wear my Scarpa.
-You can check my packing list for Manaslu trek.
+After I started suffering from stomach problems I decided to wear my Scarpa.

-Ghap is a regular lunch place between Deng and Namrung.
-There was a new teahouse on the right of the trail, without pumpkin pie I hope.
-Before arriving in Namrung there was a drastic change in the trail due to the earthquake.
-Now you need to climb an additional thirty minutes uphill and descend for ten minutes to arrive in Namrung.
-We stayed in Namrung Thakali Guest House, which was the first place that had Internet.
+Gap is a regular lunch place between Deng and Namrung.
+There was a new teahouse on the right of the trail, without pumpkin pie, I hope.
+Before arriving in Namrung, there was a drastic change in the trail due to the earthquake.
+Now you need to climb an additional thirty minutes uphill and descend for ten minutes to arrive at Namrung.
+We stayed in Namrung Thakali Guest House, the first place that had Internet.

 A brand new Four Seasons resort was under construction in Namrung.
-Initially, we had planned to trek from Namrung to Sama Gaun in one day but we decided to split this into two days, making it Namrung to Lho and Lho to Sama Gaun.
+Initially, we had planned to trek from Namrung to Sama Gaun in one day, but we decided to split this into two days, making it Namrung to Lho and Lho to Sama Gaun.
 As a result, we had to skip the side trip to the Tibetan border from Samdo.
 We stayed in the Majestic Cottage in Lho.
 There were three hammocks in the courtyard, which excited us!
-The same day there was a festival in Lho, a horse race.
+On the same day, there was a festival in Lho, a horse race.
 The weather didn’t permit the festival to run smoothly, however.
 It was raining and a bit windy.
 Weather cannot be predicted.

 Lho is a nice village.
 I recommend you to stay here for a day.
 You can watch sunset and sunrise over the Manaslu and explore the monastery.

-Lho to Sama Gaun was only about the three hours walk so we stopped in Shyala for tea.
-Sama Gaun is in the lap of Manaslu, and has a primary school.
-Bir Bahadur Lama is the director of school and he also runs hotel Manaslu Hotel & Lodge.
-A small portion of the money you spend at the hotel will go to school.
+Lho to Sama Gaun was only about three hours walk, so we stopped in Shyala for tea.
+Sama Gaun is in the lap of Manaslu and has a primary school.
+Bir Bahadur Lama is the director of the school, and he also runs hotel Manaslu Hotel & Lodge.
+A small portion of your money at the hotel will go to school.
 This project is even supported by some organizations.

-I bet you won’t find any lodge better than Manaslu Hotel and Lodge in Sama Gaun!
+You won’t find any lodge better than Manaslu Hotel and Lodge in Sama Gaun!
 A quality meal is guaranteed.
 Despite stomach problems, Nino ordered yak steak for dinner.
 All rooms were insulated, warm, and cozy.
-Thank you Bir Bahadur Dai (brother) for your warm hospitality!
+Thank you, Bir Bahadur Dai (brother), for your warm hospitality!

 On our acclimatization day, we went to Manaslu Base Camp.
 Birendra Lake was partially frozen.
-At the end the trail, it gets technical and we couldn’t make all the way to base camp due to snow and ice.
-I checked the elevation and we were in 4,470 meters.
-We had to climb approximately another 50 meters to reach the real base camp.
-But it looked risky so we turned back.
+At the trail’s end, it gets technical, and we couldn’t make it all the way to base camp due to snow and ice.
+I checked the elevation, and we were at 4,470 meters.
+We had to climb approximately 50 meters to reach the real base camp.
+But it looked risky, so we turned back.

 I checked the weather forecast on the Internet.
 Yes, there was WiFi in the lodge.
-It showed that the next day, when we were planning to cross the pass, it would be snowing.
-I warned a few other groups who had just arrived Sama Gaun that they might have to turn back to Soti Khola.
+It showed that it would be snowing the next day when we were planning to cross the pass.
+I warned a few other groups who had just arrived at in Sama Gaun that they might have to return to Soti Khola.